Why you should join Polonia's most prestigious organization:

 The foundation also hosted an author's evening at O Street for Julian Padowicz, whose gripping memoir, A Ship in the Harbor, describes his dramatic flight from Poland.
 And in August Julian Kulski commemorated the 66th Anniversary of the Warsaw Uprising by showing the film and signing copies of his book, Legacy of the White Eagle detailing his inspiring story of heroism from World War II.

-We have introduced Polish language classes at O Street, and we are trying to raise the funds necessary to begin classical music lessons, and cosponsor other events with Polish-American organizations there as well.
-A fundraising dinner to help us reach this goal is being planned for Oct.
+We introduced Polish language classes at O Street, and cosponsored other events with Polish-American organizations there as well.
+A fundraising dinner to help us reach this goal was held Oct.
 16 at the Polish Embassy in Washington D.C.

 Perhaps the most talked about event that the Kosciuszko Foundation held in Washington was the Katyn conference in April at the Library of Congress.
-As this year is the 70th anniversary of the Katyn murders, the Foundation began working in February to find a way to honor the 22,000 officers and members of Poland's intelligentsia that were murdered in the forests of Russia by the NKVD, Stalin's secret police.
+As it was the 70th anniversary of the Katyn murders, the Foundation began working to find a way to honor the 22,000 officers and members of Poland's intelligentsia that were murdered in the forests of Russia by the NKVD, Stalin's secret police.

 With the help of Pennsylvania Congressman Paul Kanjorski, we secured the Coolidge Auditorium at the Jefferson Building of the Library of Congress for a panel discussion on the Katyn massacre, and partnered with the Polish Embassy in Washington D.C, and historian Andrzej Przewoznik to show the exhibition he prepared for The Council to Preserve the Memory of Combat and Martyrdom.
 Because the cost of printing and mounting the exhibit was quite expensive, we applied for help from the Foundation for Polish Science to give this fascinating exhibit the proper exposure that it deserves.